 Nachusa serves many other important roles, including one as a resource for the Dixon National Tallgrass Prairie Seed Bank, at the Chicago Botanic Garden.
 It collects and stores the seeds of tallgrass prairie region flora and is part of the global Millennium Seed Bank organized by the Royal Botanic Gardens.
 Nachusa is considered an exemplary source of seeds which may one day be the foundation of restoration efforts in other preserves around the world.

-Today, the preserve extends nearly 3,000 acres.
+Today, the preserve extends more than 3,500 acres.
 "For Illinois, this is conservation at an enormous scale," states Kleiman.
 But restoration efforts take place at an extremely micro level.

 "Our volunteers might spend all day on their hands and knees, on a single plot of land, collecting mere handfuls of seeds.
 We'll use those seeds to plant another small section of land.
 Then we monitor that section, again on our hands and knees, for invasive weeds.
 For us, habitat restoration is synonymous with sustained stewardship and a committed volunteer crew."
 Staff and volunteers hand collect about 5,000 pounds of seed each year, representing more than 200 species and with a value of at least $150,000.